Röhm scandal: Political views of homosexuality

-In 1928, the Nazi Party responded negatively to a questionnaire about their view of Paragraph 175, declaring "Anyone who even thinks of homosexual love is our enemy."
+In 1928, the Nazi Party responded negatively to a questionnaire about their view of Paragraph 175, and declared "Anyone who even thinks of homosexual love is our enemy".
 Nazi politicians regularly railed against homosexuality, claiming that it was a Jewish conspiracy to undermine the German people.
 They promised to have homosexuals sterilized if they took power.
 The majority of Nazis held traditional moral beliefs and found Röhm and his associates, some of whom were homosexual, intolerable.
 At this time any civil servant or officer whose homosexuality was discovered would have been dismissed, regardless of whether a violation of Paragraph 175 could be proven.
 The SA's tacit tolerance of homosexuals in its own ranks was in contrast to this.
 This tolerance was dependent on remaining discreet and certainly not publicly known, lest it bring the SA's hypermasculine image into question.
 Röhm tried to separate his private and political life, but historian Laurie Marhoefer writes that "most Nazis considered supposedly private matters like sexuality intensely public and political".
-Biographer Eleanor Hancock comments, "If Ernst Röhm was at all revolutionary, he was revolutionary in his demand that National Socialism and German society accept him as he was—a man who desired other men."
+Biographer Eleanor Hancock comments, "If Ernst Röhm was at all revolutionary, he was revolutionary in his demand that National Socialism and German society accept him as he was—a man who desired other men".

 The Social Democratic Party of Germany (SPD) and Communist Party of Germany (KPD) were the primary supporters of repealing Paragraph 175, but they opportunistically used accusations of homosexuality against political opponents.
 Contemporaries noted the hypocrisy of this approach.
 Confronted with the rise of Nazism, they exploited a stereotype associating homosexuality with militarism that had been established during the Eulenburg affair.
 In 1927, SPD deputies heckled Nazi deputy Wilhelm Frick, shouting "Hitler, heil, heil, heil.
 Heil Eulenburg!" after Frick called for harsh penalties for homosexuality.
 The SPD initiated the Röhm scandal in an effort to prevent or delay the Nazi seizure of power at a time when the defenders of the Weimar Republic's democracy sensed that they were running out of options.